 Here, the maximum power dissipation across the load is seen at ~448 MHz, so we would expect to see a minimum in the insertion loss spectrum at that point.
 To go further, you can use the waveform analysis features to calculate your results, or you can export your data as a .CSV file for use in an external program.
 I’ve decided to take my results into Excel for convenience.
 To do this, go to File → Export → Chart, and select the “Complex” option to export the real and imaginary parts of your data.
 The graph below shows the magnitude and phase of S11 and S21.
 These values can be easily converted to insertion loss using the formulas above.

 Here, the impedance is most closely matched at ~445 MHz and S11 remains pretty flat over a ~200 MHz bandwidth, which is consistent with the power data shown in the graphs above.
 However, S11 is still quite high (minimum of 0.452, or -7 dB return loss), indicating some remaining mismatch.
 The way to proceed further is to iterate through different component values using parameter sweeps; the first inductor and the output capacitor are good places to start.

 Another way to look at insertion loss, return loss, and S-parameters is to consider the impedance matching network as a filter with matched sources and loads.
 When designing the above network as a filter, you can determine the impedance or the transfer function using the same steps shown above.
 This involves removing the source and load resistors and simulating the T-network on its own.
 You can use the same procedure when simulating impedance matching for a capacitive or resistive load.
-In any case, if you want to ensure maximum power transfer, your goal is to examine the frequency of the impedance matching network at which conjugate matching to the load occurs.
+In any case, if you want to ensure minimal power reflection, your goal is to examine the frequency of the impedance matching network at which conjugate matching to the load occurs.